dildeolupbiten/TkAccount/README.md

 We could also change values of records in **Purchases** table.
 However this has no effect upon **Products** and **Orders** tables.
 In the first time we added products, the **Purchases** and **Products** tables would contain same items.
 However, when we start adding orders, values of products in the **Products** table would change.
 So, the **Purchases** table shows products that we purchased in time.

-In order to edit a record, we should do the same things that are described above.
+In order to edit a record, we should do same things that are described above.

 **6.** The **Plot** menu cascade contains two menu buttons called **Products** and **Customers**.
 The **Products** menu button is for plotting graphs based on products whereas the **Customers** menu button is for plotting graphs based on customers.